vrajnandak/Linux-Kernel/README.md

 # Some additional Utilities to use
 ## 'cscope': A programming tool to able to navigate through the source code efficiently
 ## 'find . -name file_name': This is a terminal command to recursively search for the given file name in the current directory and all of it's sub-directories.
+## 'grep -r pattern .': This is another terminal command to recursively search for a given pattern in all the files in the current directory as well as it's sub-directories.